-These little omelets are my new heartsong.
+These little muffin tin omelets are my new heart-song.
 They are low carb, protein rich, filling, and delicious.
 I’ve been making a pan a week for myself, one of the kids, and one for my husband.
 They cook up so quick and easy, completely hands off, and just pop right out of the muffin tin once cooled a bit.
-I then let them cool completely and place in a zipper seal bag in the fridge for quick and easy heat up breakfasts.
+I then let these muffin omelets cool completely and place in a zipper seal bag in the fridge for quick and easy heat up breakfasts.

 Some of my friends mix up just the egg mixture and put that in the muffin tins, then allow their family to add in their own toppings to each individual little omelet – an eggcellent idea!